-Karate forms – There is a great number of definitions which describe karate and they mostly concentrate on three characteristic aspects of karate: art, skill, sport.
+Karate Forms – Do you full knowledge of different forms of Karate?
+Well, there’s a great number of definitions which describe karate and they mostly concentrate on three characteristic aspects of karate: art, skill, sport.
 Karate has changed through these three aspects, so today we have three forms of practicing karate: traditional, sport and practical.

 Traditional karate is a form of practicing karate where the basic form of the karate technique is KIHON (the standard school model of the traditional technique).
 In the method of training, the primary place has a method of symbolic martial arts (KATA).
 Additionally, the method of strengthening the impact surfaces (TAMESHIWARI) is also present.
 Sparring is very little represented; only in YAKUSOKU KUMITE (agreed sparring).
 This concept of practicing karate has a specific philosophical and psychological foundation.